 Cumberland is a medium-sized town located in the state of Rhode Island.
 With a population of 34,529 people and six constituent neighborhoods, Cumberland is the eighth largest community in Rhode Island.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cumberland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cumberland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cumberland are a mix of both white- and blue-collar jobs.
 Overall, Cumberland is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cumberland who work in office and administrative support (16.14%), sales jobs (10.62%), and management occupations (9.79%).
+There are especially a lot of people living in Cumberland who work in office and administrative support (14.98%), sales jobs (11.41%), and management occupations (10.12%).

 Also of interest is that Cumberland has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Cumberland citizens is very high relative to the national average among all cities (21.84%): 37.20% of adults in Cumberland have a bachelor's degree or even advanced degree.
+The population of Cumberland is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.53% of adults in Cumberland have a bachelor's degree or even advanced degree.

 The most common language spoken in Cumberland is English.
 Other important languages spoken here include Portuguese and Spanish.